-- Doctorate of Business Administration in Global Business and Leadership - Doctorate of Business Administration in Entrepreneurship and Business Management - Doctorate of Business Administration in Healthcare Management and Leadership - Doctorate of Business Administration in Information Systems and Enterprise Resource Management
+- Associate of Arts in Business Administration

+- Bachelor of Business Administration

+- Bachelor of Engineering Information Technology in Networking and Systems Security

+- Master of Business Administration

+- Doctorate of Business Administration

 How to Apply

 Students wishing to use Federal Financial Aid while attending California Intercontinental University should follow the steps below.
 Students are encouraged to contact the financial aid office with any questions or concerns at finaid@caluniversity.edu or 605-291-4827.